jazzband/django-auditlog/README.md

 - improving admin view
 - tracking additional parameters in additional_data

-Note m2m and mptt tracking results in additional logentry rows.
-Because django emits separate signals for model, m2m, and mptt structure changes, we did not see a straighforward way to combine these into a single logentry row.
+## Requirements

+After reviewing packages simplehistory, reversion, and others, we decided to base our work on django-auditlog for these reasons:

+- tracks all changes to models, even those made outside admin, because in django-auditlog tracking is done by signals
+- does not store entire model object for each change.
+Important when tracking small changes to large objects
+- does not store changes in the same table as the tracked models.
+Important when we expect many changes, to models which have many instances

+Non-requirements, it does not do these:
+- full compare of past versions, we may wish to add this later
+- reverting to old versions, this was not a requirement for us

+## New Features in this fork

-### tracking m2m
+## tracking m2m
+- stores changes to m2m lists.
+These could not be tracked using existing upstream code.
-- currently requires specifically naming each m2m field to be tracked
+- currently requires specifically naming each m2m field to be tracked.
 - stores human-readable changes in "changes" field.
 This shows string representation of child table rows added and removed.
 - stores JSON representation of changes in "additional data" field.
 This includes ids child table rows added and removed.
 ```